 \subsection{Web Integration}

 After building individual packages, the next challenge is serving them on a website.
-This is facilitated by the JupyterLite build tool.
-By specifying the required packages in a \codefont{deps.yaml} file and running \codefont{jupyter lite build}, a complete website is generated, built on top of JupyterLite, with all specified packages installed.
+Our approach enables two distinct types of web deployments: For applications compiled from C/C++ source code (as shown in Figure~\ref{fig:c_to_wasm}), we directly cross-compile the code to a WASM module and serve it as a standalone web application (Figure~\ref{fig:vernie}).
+For writing and executing ROS 2 applications directly in the browser, we utilize JupyterLite.
+By specifying the required packages in an \codefont{environment.yaml} file and running \codefont{jupyter lite build}, a complete website is generated, built on top of JupyterLite, with all specified packages installed.
 Users can then run commands such as \codefont{import rclpy} in a Python environment within the browser, using \codefont{rclpy} as they would in a typical ROS 2 setup (Figure~\ref{fig:jupyterlite}).
 For those preferring C++, the \codefont{rclcpp} package can be used with the \codefont{xeus-cpp} kernel for JupyterLite.